mikeizbicki/lab-goodreads2/README.md

 but your laptops are limited by wifi bandwidth and so can only achieve about 1MB/s downloads.
 The lambda server, in contrast, is connected by physical fiber optic cables to the internet.

-LLMs are in general very large.
+LLMs use a lot of disk space.
 ```
 $ du -h mistral-7b-instruct-v0.2.Q5_K_M.llamafile
 4.9G	mistral-7b-instruct-v0.2.Q5_K_M.llamafile